-What is CFD Trading?
+What Is CFD Trading?

-An Example Of A CFD Trade
+An Example Of A CFD Trading In the UK

 - Notice the ‘Sell’ and ‘Buy’ values differ.
 The gap between values is known as the “spread”.
 This small percentage is how the broker will derive a profit.

-- In the example we have selected ‘Buy’, and set the trade size to £1.
+- In the example, we have selected ‘Buy’, and set the trade size to £1.
 This means for each whole unit the asset price moves, our position will go up by £1 or down by £1.

 - We have also entered a figure in the ‘Stop loss’ box.
 This is a risk management tool.
 In the example, our stop loss is set 5 points away from the opening price.
 This should limit our potential loss to just £5.
 Stop losses however, are not always guaranteed.